Fusing Higher-order Features in Graph Neural Networks for Skeleton-based Action Recognition: Experiments

 We achieve new state-of-the-art accuracies for recognizing skeleton actions on both datasets, \ie{} NTU60 and NTU120.
 For NTU120, \ourmodel{} outperforms the existing state-of-the-art model by a wide margin.

-Apart from the higher accuracy, \ourmodel{} requires fewer parameters and shorter inference time.
+Apart from the higher accuracy, \ourmodel{} requires fewer parameters and a shorter inference time.
 We evaluate the inference time of processing a single NTU120 action video for all the methods.
-Compared with the existing most accurate model, \ourmodel{} requires fewer than 70\% of the parameters and less than 70\% of the run time while achieving \emph{higher} recognition results.
+Compared with the existing most accurate model, \ourmodel{} requires fewer than 70\% of the parameters and less than 70\% of the run time while achieving \emph{higher} skeleton-based recognition results.

 Of note, the proposed angular features are compatible with the listed competing models.
-If one seeks even higher accuracy, the simple GCN employed by us can be replaced with a more sophisticated model, such as MS-G3D~\cite{liu2020disentangling}, although such replacement can lead to more parameters and longer inference time.
-For example, if we employ more complicated MSG3D~\cite{} instead of our MSGCN, the accuracy can be further improved as \autoref{tab:msg3d_compare} shows.
+If one seeks even higher accuracy, the employed simple GCN can be replaced with a more sophisticated model, such as MS-G3D~\cite{liu2020disentangling}, although this change can lead to more parameters and longer inference time.
+For example, if we employ more complicated MSG3D~\cite{liu2020disentangling} instead of our MSGCN, the accuracy can be further improved as \autoref{tab:msg3d_compare} shows.
 Nonetheless, both the number of parameters and the GFlops will also correspondingly increase.